Islandora-Labs/archidora/README.md

 CONFIGURATION
 -------------

-The Archivematica's Storage Service URL, space UUID, user and user's API key will have to be entered into this modules admin screen, at `admin/islandora/archidora`.
+The Archivematica's Storage Service URL, user and user's API key will have to be entered into this modules admin screen, at `admin/islandora/archidora`, and a Deposit Location selected.
 An API token should also be generated to allow Archivematica to call back to Islandora.

 In Fedora, the domain name of the server will have to be configured properly